 Salamang spaghetti

-When boiling spaghetti, add 1% salt in boiling water.
+When boiling the spaghetti, add 1% salt to the boiling water.

-Fry the chopped garlic and the hawk claws in a heated frying pan until they are fragrant.
-Then add the chopped onions, carrots and celery, and fry over medium to high heat for about 7 minutes.
+Heat olive oil in a frying pan and fry the chopped garlic and chili pepper until fragrant, then add the chopped onion, carrot and celery and fry over medium to high heat for about 7 minutes

-The moisture in [3] will disappear, so add about 1 tablespoon of water (not included) and fry it slowly over low heat for another 20 minutes.
+The moisture in [3] will evaporate, so add about 1 tablespoon of water (not included in the recipe) and simmer over low heat for another 20 minutes

-Heat the olive oil in another frying pan, then cook the saury from the skin over medium heat.
-Once both sides are browned, add white wine and Italian parsley, and fry for about 5 minutes, then remove any alcohol content.
+Heat olive oil in another frying pan and cook the saury skin-side down over medium heat.
+Once browned on both sides, add the white wine and Italian parsley and fry for about 5 minutes to evaporate the alcohol

-When the saury flesh starts to soften, use chopsticks to loosen the saury flesh.
-Add the fried [4] and mix everything together.
+When the saury meat becomes soft, use chopsticks to separate it.
+Add the stir-fried ingredients (4) and mix thoroughly

-Once the whole thing is blended, add the whole tomato and caper, mix and mix the whole tomatoes while crushing, then simmer over low heat to make a sauce.
+Once everything is well combined, add the whole tomatoes and capers, mash the whole tomatoes while mixing, and simmer over low heat until the sauce forms

 Meanwhile, boil the pasta.
-Boil plenty of water, add salt to a 1% salt concentration, and boil the pasta for 4 minutes.
+Bring plenty of water to a boil, add salt so that the salt concentration is 1%, and boil the pasta for 4 minutes

-Add boiled pasta to [7], pour in olive oil, season with salt, stick it on a plate and sprinkle it with Italian parsley to finish.
+Add the boiled pasta to [7], drizzle with olive oil, season with salt, transfer to a plate and sprinkle with Italian parsley to finish

 -